List of tipping customs by country: Malaysia

 In Malaysia, tipping is not the norm and is not expected for any service.
 Instead restaurants can add a service charge of 10% to the bill.
-In Malaysia the people are familiar with tipping, so if a person does leave a tip then it is accepted and appreciated.
-Tips, when given, usually take the form of rounding up the bill.

 Pakistan

 Tipping is not an obligation, and it is not considered rude not to tip, though workers will be pleased if tipped.
-Normally in low to medium-end restaurants, the bill is rounded up to the nearest Rs.100 or 1000 and the change is given as tip either directly to the waiter or left on the table.
+Normally in low to medium-end restaurants, the bill is rounded up to the nearest Rs.100 or 1,000 and the change is given as tip either directly to the waiter or left on the table.

 In more formal settings, hotels and restaurants add a 10% service charge to the bill, which is paid along with the bill itself.

-Philippines

-Tipping is not customary in most areas and is not generally expected.

-In upscale restaurants, if a service charge is added, tipping is not needed nor expected.
-Among smaller side street restaurants, a service charge is usually not included and tip amounts may vary from spare change to nothing at all (most do not give tips).

-Fast food establishments (McDonald's, Jollibee, Popeyes, etc.) are not tipping locations and staff are reluctant to accept money.

-Hotels bellboys are generally provided tips but there is no standard amount.
-Taxis are not provided tips but customers may pay extra to avoid loose change (usually in the range of 10-30 pesos).
-App based vehicles (Grab, etc.) are usually paid tips via the app and therefore under the discretion of the customer.

-There are establishments that strictly implement a "No tipping policy".

-There are establishments that can accept tips but must be placed in designated tipping containers.

 South Korea

 Tipping is not customary in Korean culture, and tipping is not expected in the general service industry.
-Some people even regard tipping as an inappropriate behaviour.
-High-end hotels and restaurants often include a service charge of between 10% and 15%, but it is always included in the bill and customers are not expected to leave an additional gratuity for servers.
+High-end hotels and restaurants often include a service charge of between 10% and 15%.
+It is always included in the bill and customers are not expected to leave an additional gratuity for servers.

-Singapore

-In Singapore, bars and restaurants typically add a 10% service charge, which is subject to the 9% Goods & Services Tax.
-Excess tipping is not practiced and is rarely expected in most instances.
-Tips may be regarded as an insult or mistaken for illegal bribery.
-Taxi drivers given a tip will mistake it for overpayment, and return the exact change.

-Taiwan

-In Taiwan, tipping is not customary, but all mid and high end restaurants include a mandatory "10% service charge", which is not given to the service staff, but rather considered by Taiwanese law as general revenue, as reported by the Taipei Times in "False Gratuity" on July 9, 2013.

-Nepal

-In Nepal, tipping is not compulsory, but is commonly practiced in the country's tourist sector, particularly among tour groups and in hotels.
+United Arab Emirates

+Tipping in the United Arab Emirates is optional, but it is common in restaurants, hotels, and other tourist-facing services.
+Some restaurants and hotels include a service charge in the bill, especially in higher-end venues.
+Customers may still leave a small extra tip for good service, and taxi fares are sometimes rounded up.